 Frankly, Internet Explorer is a terrible browser.
 It was far behind the competition even before the rise of Chrome in the late 2000s (read our Chrome review), and it hasn’t gotten much better.
 Bad performance, lack of features and an outdated design add up to one of the least useful browsers on the market.
 Even Microsoft’s security chief has told people not to use it anymore.

-The fact that Edge took over as Microsoft’s primary browser in 2015 hasn’t helped, and if for some reason you feel the need to use a browser built-in with your Windows computer, that’s what you should use.
+The fact that Edge took over as Microsoft’s primary browser in 2015 hasn’t helped, and if for some reason you feel the need to use a browser built-in with your Windows computer, that’s what you should use (although you can disable Microsoft Edge or uninstall Microsoft Edge if you’d prefer not to use it).

 What do you think of Internet Explorer?
 Is there a compelling reason to use it that we haven’t covered in this review that compensates for its many flaws?
 Let us know in the comments below.
 Thank you for reading.